BetterMontreal/BetterMontreal.github.io/README.md

 # BetterMTL

-A simple way for a whole city to contribute to a shared calendar of activities.
+Lets anyone contribute to a shared calendar of activities.

 [Add your activities](http://bettermtl.github.io/about/)